AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture5.md

 * inspect detailsof device - proporties containor on side bar.
 * provide an isntallation note -

+#### note: My video has no sounds, so no notes on that.
+Also internet was pretty slow, so took a while to finish.

 Establish links between KNX devices
-* My video has no sounds, so no notes on that.
-Also internet was pretty slow, so took a while to finish.
 * workplace, open new panel, group addresses.
 * add main group - add a middle group for that.
 * add a group address for that.
 * Drag the group object " upper push button" from knx push button to your group address.
 * Also drag KNX switch actuator to group address.

+Adjust Product Parameters
+* Select the switch actuator in the tree view and then open the parameters view
+* enable the "delay, staircase lighting, flashing” for the first output of the actuator and then select the time function "ON/OFF delay” from the "Timer” tab.

+Project Download
+* After having configured all devices, now download the configuration on the actual KNX devices is possible.  select the dynamic folder "initial devices" in the tree view.
+* open the "Pending Operations" Tab in the sidebar.
+* Select all devices and click on the "Download" menu.
+Use the option "Download all".
+* Setting the individual addresses is not shown in this simulation.
+Once the download is finished, you can see that the programming status of the devices has changed.

-* Things to do before the practical session. activate wifi - boot/config editor ulnoiot/etc/ editor ulnoiot/etc/ulnoiot.conf
+### Things to do before the practical session.
+activate wifi - boot/config
+editor ulnoiot/etc/
+editor ulnoiot/etc/ulnoiot.conf